-Television is the Holy Grail of book publicity.
-The BBC Breakfast show has an audience of five million viewers and even a regional television show, such as Meridian Tonight, has an audience of about 350,000 people every night.
+Television is the Holy Grail of book promotion and author publicity.
+The BBC Breakfast show has an audience of five million viewers, ITV’s This Morning has millions as well and even a regional television show, such as Meridian Tonight, has an audience of about 350,000.
 Television publicity is simply the best way to reach as many people at one time as possible.

-Breakfast shows, such as BBC1’s Breakfast and ITV’s Daybreak are ideal for authors with a story that is interesting on a national level, and preferably with a news tie-in.
+So, how to get a book on BBC Breakfast?
+Shows like Breakfast and ITV’s This Morning are ideal for authors with a story that is interesting on a national level, and preferably with a news tie-in.
 Perhaps you have an amazing human interest story to tell about overcoming the odds to achieve something amazing.
 Or maybe your book brings something to a current news story – possibly through its setting or subject.

 Research like crazy to find a way to tie your book to the current news cycle and be honest with yourself about how well it works.
 If there are no strong links at the moment, sit back and wait for something to come up.
 It is far better to delay your pitch than to use your one shot on a half-baked idea that will never fly.
 While it is helpful for books to be new, it is vital that they are relevant.